opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 - 30-*
 ```

-An equi range function can be used in [static range funciton](#group-by-static-range) replacing the static range parameter.
+An equi range function can be used in a [static range function](#group-by-static-range) replacing the static range parameter.

-The equi range function takes four parameters: a field name, a step value, a lower bound and an higher bound.
+The equi range function takes 4 parameters:

+- a field name
+- a step value
+- a lower bound
+- a higher bound

-It creates a group for the lower bound, then it will create another group at each step, adding step value from previous value until reaching higher bound.
+The equi range function creates a group for the lower bound.
+It then creates another group at each step, adding the step value from the previous value until the higher bound is reached.

-#### Usage
+**Format:**
 `group_by=range(<field_literal>, EQUI(<numeric_literal>[,<numeric_literal>]*))`
-`<field_literal>` must be a numeric field
+in which `<field_literal>` must be a numeric field

 <div class=“clearfix”></div>
 ### Group by date functions